chaitanyarajugithub/Exceloperations_test/README.md

 Method2 : To Run as Maven Project using Jenkins

 3. Install and set up Jenkins
-Fork the project to your account and change webdriver path in both TestClass and TestClass1.
+Fork the project to your account
 Configure to Jenkins as maven project and build the test.